masasin/spirit_dev/README.md

 * [ ] Set up the motion capture (mocap) PC.
 (Windows environment)
   * [ ] Connect to the motion capture system via Ethernet.
+  * [ ] Connect to the operating station via ethernet.
   * [ ] Set the motion capture PC's IP address (currently ローカルエリア接続４) to 192.168.0.1.
   * [ ] Start Motive.
   * [ ] Open a recent project file, or: